-Colouring and painting can help improve your child’s hand-eye coordination.
-Here are a few painting activities that your child will enjoy:
+Coloring and painting can help improve your child's hand-eye coordination.
+Here are a few activities that your child will enjoy:

-1. Blow painting: Put a few drops of paint or water colour on a sheet of paper and ask your child to blow using a straw.
-Watching the shapes of the colourful blotches will be fun for the child.
+1. Blow painting: Put a few drops of paint or watercolor on a sheet of paper and ask your child to blow using a straw.
+Watching the shapes of the colorful blotches will be fun for the child.

-2. Painting with feathers: Apply some paint on craft feathers and ask your child to paint using the colourful feathers.
+2. Painting with feathers: Apply some paint on craft feathers and ask your child to paint using the colorful feathers.

 3. Pebble painting: Collect a few pebbles of different shapes and sizes from your backyard, wash and dry them.
-Then ask your child to paint them in different colours.
+Ask your child to paint them in different colors.
 You can also encourage him to try his painting skills on paper cups/plates.

 The world around us is filled with objects of different shapes.
-So, familiarising your child with various shapes would help her understand how things connect with each other and organise them.
+So, familiarizing your child with various shapes would help her understand how things connect and organize them.
 It would also boost her creativity, and critical thinking and problem-solving skills.
 Here are a few shape activities for preschoolers that you should do with your child:

-1. Draw shapes: Your little one can get creative using crayons or colour pencils on paper.
+1. Draw shapes: Let your little one get creative using crayons or colored pencils.
 While this can be a free-hand activity, you can also gather a few objects around the house such as a bottle cap, a rectangular lid of a small box, and so on.
-As you hold the object firmly pressed on a sheet of paper, your little one can draw the outline of the shape.
+As you hold the object firmly pressed on a sheet of paper, your child can outline the shape.

-2. Make a shape collage: For this, stick the cut-outs of shapes you and your child have made on a piece of chart paper to make a shape collage.
-To get your child’s creative juices flowing, you can also challenge her to arrange the shapes to resemble a human or an object.
+2. Make a shape collage: Stick the cut-outs of shapes you and your child made in the previous activity on a piece of chart paper to make a shape collage.
+To get your child's creative juices flowing, you can also challenge her to arrange the shapes to resemble a human or an object.

 1. Alphabet rhymes: Nothing would make your child happier than to sing the alphabet rhymes along with you.

-2. Finger-paint the letters: Experts can’t stop extolling the virtues of messy play.
+2. Finger-paint the letters: Experts can't stop extolling the virtues of messy play.
 So, why not encourage your tiny tot to indulge in some messy play by finger-painting the letters?
-She can dip her forefinger into some paint and write out the letters on a sheet of paper.
+She can dip her forefinger into some paint and write out the letters.

 Successfully creating a piece of artwork gives children a sense of satisfaction and achievement.
 It also helps boost their creativity and imagination.
 Here are a few art activities for preschoolers that you and your child can do together.

-2. Collage garden: On your visit to the park, ask your child to collect some leaves, flowers, twigs, grass and pebbles.
+2. Collage garden: Visit a park or go out to your backyard and ask your child to collect some leaves, flowers, twigs, grass and pebbles.
 Wash and clean them thoroughly.
-Now ask your child to apply some glue to a sheet of paper and stick what she has collected to resemble a garden.
+Now ask your child to apply some glue to a sheet of paper and stick what she has collected to make it resemble a garden.

 Engaging your child in language activities can help develop her communication skills.
-Here are a few language activities for preschoolers that you can engage your child in.
+Here are a few language activities to engage your preschooler.

 1. Emotion wheel: On a sheet of paper, draw a circle.
 Now divide the circle into eight parts.
 In each part, draw a face showing different emotions.
 Show them to your child and ask her to name the emotions.

 2. Read a story: Every child loves to listen to stories.
-Reading a story to your child can not only be a good bonding activity for the two of you, but it can also help develop her language skills.
+Reading a story to your child can be a good bonding activity for both of you.
+It can also help develop her language skills.

-Our busy lives make it impossible to devote a lot of time to our children.
-However, engaging in these simple activities with your child would only require a few minutes.
-And, it would not only be fun and help your child learn several skills but also bring the two of you closer.
+Our busy lives make it hard to devote a lot of time to our children.
+However, engaging with them through these simple activities would only require a few minutes.
+It would not only be fun and help your child learn several skills but also bring the two of you closer.